Biden picks White House veteran to run revived climate drive | Headlines

 - United States

-President Joe Biden on Friday brought back John Podesta, a behind-the-scenes veteran at getting things done on climate in past Democratic administrations, to put into place an ambitious U.S. climate program newly revived by $375 billion from Congress.
+President Joe Biden on Friday brought back John Podesta, a behind-the-scenes veteran at getting things done on climate in past Democratic administrations, to put into place an ambitious US climate programme newly revived by USD 375 billion from Congress.

+McCarthy had been expected to serve only the opening half of Biden's term.
+Ali Zaidi, McCarthy's deputy, will succeed her as national climate adviser, the White House said.

+Zaidi said in an interview that the key will be implementing the law and working with federal agencies to achieve Biden's goal of slashing carbon emissions over the next decade and beyond.

+“We are in a paradigm shift, where we finally have the resources we need to accelerate climate action in a way we have never been able to before,'' Zaidi said. ”The law gives us the hammers, the nails and the plywood - but we've got to build the clean energy future that we seek.''
 A surprise administration-backed deal struck last month with two Democratic holdout senators salvaged a pared-down version of Biden's domestic spending program.
-That includes funding for the biggest U.S. effort ever at slowing down the fossil-fuel-driven warming of the Earth.
+That includes funding for the biggest US effort ever at slowing down the fossil-fuel-driven warming of the Earth.

 Podesta's “deep roots in climate and clean energy policy and his experience at senior levels of government mean we can truly hit the ground running to take advantage of the massive clean energy opportunity in front of us,” Biden said in a statement.